opnfv/yardstick/docs/testing/user/userguide/12-nsb-overview.rst

 Components of Network Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO: provide a list of components in this section and describe them in later sub-sections

+..
+Components are the methodology, TGs, framework extensions, KPI collection, Testcases, SampleVNFs
+..
+Framework extentions include: VNF models, NSPerf Scenario, contexts

 * *Models for Network Service benchmarking*: The Network Service benchmarking requires the proper modelling approach.
 The NSB provides models using Python files and defining of NSDs and VNFDs.